-A further interesting example, echoing the above quotation from Salah Sheekh, is UK-02, in which the UK Immigration Appeal Tribunal discussed the issue of currency in the context of a second asylum claim:
+A further interesting example is UK-02, in which - echoing the previously presented ECtHR standard established in Salah Sheekh and Saadi - the UK Immigration Appeal Tribunal discussed the issue of currency in the context of a second asylum claim:

 Evidence dating from before the determination of the first Adjudicator might well have been relevant if it had been tendered to him: but it was not, and he made his determination without it.
 The situation in the Appellant's own country at the time of that determination is very unlikely to be relevant in deciding whether the Appellant's removal at the time of the second Adjudicator's determination would breach his human rights.
 Those representing the Appellant would be better advised to assemble up-to-date evidence than to rely on material that is (ex hypothesi) now rather dated.